CFLadestationen/CfOnlinestatus/README.md

   - digital input pins (high- and low-active, with or without pull-up/pull-down)
   - analog input pins (for CP-PE voltage, only 8 bit precision is used -- you can define 3 voltage thresholds depending on used voltage divider for standby, vehicle detected and ready charging)
   - HC-SR04 ultrasound distance sensors
-  - the serial output of a [SmartEVSE](https://github.com/SmartEVSE/smartevse) deviced (due to the needed fast SoftwareSerial, this feature is currently ESP8266 only)
+  - the serial output of a [SmartEVSE](https://github.com/SmartEVSE/smartevse) device (due to the needed fast SoftwareSerial, this feature is currently ESP8266 only)
 - a compatible microcontroller platform (currently ESP8266 or Arduino)
 - an endpoint to receive the data output
   - serial interface